 Eric research focuses on the study of behavior, movement patterns, and habitat use of bottlenose dolphins and Antillean manatees.
 He collaborates broadly with NGOs and governments towards improving conservation measures.
 He also works with many valued international colleagues to study animals all over the world, including but not limited to studying humpback whales in Nicaragua (with ELI-Scientific), with whale and dolphin distribution and habitat use in the Pacific coast of Mexico (with the Whales of Guerrero Research Project), with bottlenose dolphin distribution and occurrence in the New York Bight Apex (with Gotham Whale), and with the vocalizations of African manatees in Cameroon (with the African Marine Mammal Conservation Organization).

-Eric is finishing his PhD in the Fall of 2020 and will be pursuing post doc opportunities to conduct studies on dolphins and manatees along the coast of Central America.
-He hopes to apply drone-based tracking and passive acoustic monitoring to better understand the fine-scale movement and habitat use patterns of marine mammals within critical protected areas.
+Continuing to apply drone-based tracking and passive acoustic monitoring to better understand the fine-scale movement and habitat use patterns of marine mammals within critical protected areas.

 Katerin is a biologist from the Universidad Nacional de Colombia and recently received a MSc degree of Marine and Coastal Ecosystem Management from the Universidad Veracruzana, México.
 From undergraduate she focused her interests on research and conservation of aquatic mammals, mainly developing projects on the Antillean manatee in different areas of Colombia.